codacy/docs/docs/account/emails.md

 ![Email settings](images/emails-notifications.png)

 The example above enables notifications for:

 -   My pull requests in all repositories
 -   Everyone's commits in the repository scala-tests only

 !!! tip
     To turn off all email notifications, disable the global settings **Per commit** and **Per pull request** and remove all custom settings for specific repositories.

+# Trigger an issue

 ## See also